 As we wondered what we could do for the country during this precarious transitional period, we joked about combining our passions in one place: a bookshop for Asser and a bakery for Brant.
 Suddenly, we heard about a place available for rent on the ancient Straight Street and, when we visited it, we realised that it had been a bakery in the past.

-We committed to rent the place and to create Al-Manhal: a bookshop and bakery that would focus on community building, social cohesion, heritage preservation, education and sustainability.
+We committed to creating Al-Manhal: a bookshop and bakery that will focus on community building, social cohesion, heritage preservation, education and sustainability.
 The books will be carefully curated, procured for free, and sold at an affordable rate.
 The bakery will utilize the existing wood oven to highlight Syria’s rich biodiversity and food traditions, and honor Syria’s farmers and producers, offering a mix of both traditional and nontraditional food that will help bring as diverse a crowd as possible into the space.
 We will also hold discussions, presentations, book signings, and more events that bring people together.
 We want to help young Syrians on their journeys into active civil participation, creating a hub for civil society members who share our interest in helping shape an inclusive and cohesive shared future for all Syrians.
 We also plan to employ a diverse workforce that will mirror Syria’s own diversity.

 Please consider supporting us by making a donation, spreading the word, or reaching out to us to offer ways in which you might be able to help.
 Al-Manhal is by the community and for the community.
 It’s a dream that is close to becoming reality, and you can help bring that about today.